chika-games/RPG-Maker-Specifications/docs/lmt.md

 This field is occasionally used by other fields and can be used to skip over recognized tags by simply reading or skipping over `TagSize` number of bytes.

 ### End Tag
-Marks the end of a structure or tag.
+Marks the end of a structure or tag when there are no more relevant fields present.

 This tag only has an ID field.

 | Field | Type   | Description            |
 |:------|:-------|:-----------------------|